How to Get Around Australia on the Cheap

 Getting Around Cheap By Backpacker Bus

-Australia has a few backpack buses still in operation.
-These are great choices for younger backpackers looking to have fun, party, and hang out with other travelers.
+Backpacker buses are great choices for younger backpackers looking to have fun, party, and hang out with other travelers.
 Everything is organized for you so you just need to show up and be ready to have fun!

-For a more independent option, check out Share Bus.
-It’s not exactly a tour as you “share” the bus with 9 other travelers and run everything yourself.
-They show you how to use the equipment, arm with you maps and information, and send you on your way.
+Share Bus: This is a more independent option as it’s not exactly a tour.
+It’s a rental company where you sign up for set dates and then “share” the bus with up to twelve other travelers to run everything yourself.
+Share Bus shows you how to use the equipment, arm with you maps, suggested itineraries, and information, and send you on your way.
 It’s essentially a self-guided camping experience with new friends.
 What you do is up to your and your fellow travelers.

 Getting Around Cheap By Public Bus

-Here are some sample fares for popular bus routes in Australia (prices in USD):
+Here are some sample fares for popular bus routes in Australia (prices in AUD):

 Routes (One-Way)